 1. The Local “3-Pack”

-In the initial “awareness” stage, your potential customers will be searching for your product or service using non-branded keywords, like “bathtub refinishing” or “accountants near me.”
+When your potential customers start their search, they’ll be using non-branded keywords, like “bathtub refinishing” or “accountants near me.”

-At this point your goal is for your business to make it into the local “3-Pack” for non-branded keywords like above.
-Showing up here is crucial to getting traffic to your website, since the 3-Pack is so visually dominant on the page.
+At this point, your goal is for your business to make it into the local “3-Pack” for non-branded keywords like those listed above.
+Showing up here is crucial to getting traffic to your website since the 3-Pack is so visually dominant on the page.

 2. Google My Business Listing